-An Amex Centurion Lounge will be opening at Hartsfield-Jackson Atlanta International Airport (ATL) in 2023, though we don’t have any details about the timeline beyond that.
-The lounge will be roughly 26,000 square feet, making it the largest Centurion Lounge by far.
-As a point of comparison, the current largest Centurion Lounge is in New York (JFK), and that lounge is around 15,000 square feet.
+An Amex Centurion Lounge is finally opening at Hartsfield-Jackson Atlanta International Airport (ATL).
+The new lounge is roughly 26,000 square feet, making it the largest Centurion Lounge by far.
+As a point of comparison, the previous largest Centurion Lounge was in New York (JFK), and that lounge is around 15,000 square feet.

-The Amex Centurion Lounge Atlanta will be located in Concourse E. All terminals in Atlanta are connected airside, so this lounge can be used by all passengers.
-The lounge is expected to feature some unique amenities, including multiple outdoor terraces (a first for a Centurion Lounge), plus a bourbon bar.
-We can expect to learn more about the lounge’s features closer to opening.
+The Amex Centurion Lounge Atlanta is located in Concourse E, near gate E11.
+All terminals in Atlanta are connected airside, so this lounge can be used by all passengers.

 - One American Admirals Club

 - One United Club

 As you can see, Delta passengers have plenty of choices, while others… don’t.
 So it’s an airport with a good amount of lounge capacity, but not much variety.

 It’s a good thing that the Amex Centurion Lounge Atlanta will be the largest one to date, because I imagine this will also (by far) have the most guests of any Centurion Lounge.
 That’s because of the close partnership between American Express and Delta, which offers a lot of lounge access for premium card members.

 Atlanta Airport has nine Sky Clubs for a reason, and a large percentage of the people accessing those lounges will also have Centurion Lounge access.
 Amex Centurion Lounges in general have crowding issues, given the huge demand for these lounges.
 In Atlanta I could see this playing out in one of two ways: